LeoMcclung/volsunga-v1-alpha/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the game up and running on your local machine.

 ### Prerequisites

-- Latest Version of the Unity 3D game making engine.

-- Knowledge of C# and the Unity 3d engine
+- Current build requires a PC, OSX version coming soon

 ### Installing and Playing the Game